Management Consultancy - Beyond the Obvious

 For example, the Financial Times’ annual survey of the UK's Leading Management Consultants confirms that whilst the large professional services firms achieve top-rank ratings from industry insiders and clients alike, smaller, boutique firms can win ‘gold medal’ recognition in their specialist fields for the quality and value of the services delivered to clients.
 Examples of boutique consulting firms hiring graduates include CMG Consulting (focused on change management and technology-led change) and White Space Strategy (an Oxford based consulting firm focused on growth strategies).

 The Management Consultancies Association (MCA), when writing about The 2019 Management Consultancies Association Annual Awards, stated: “the growing diversity of the consulting sector was again shown by the 22 SMEs who got to the final stages.”
+For 2024, one of the new entry routes available for the MCA Awards is ‘Best New Consultancy’, an award celebrating consulting firms which have been operating for fewer than 7 years.

 You can find boutique firms by searching the Management Consultancies Association directory by industry or service line.
 Several boutique firms also advertise throughout the year on CareerConnect and many attend our Management Consultancy Fair each year.
 The Careers Service also offers exclusive consulting opportunities with some boutique consulting firms through the Oxford Internship Programme.